 Dr. Florence and her husband predeceased Dr. Miriam.

 In 1978, the Foundation commenced carrying out its purpose by constructing an apartment complex to house the elderly.
 The first phase consisted of 27 apartment units (efficiency, one and two-bedroom apartments) located at the corner of Moore and Walnut Street, Millersburg.
 This site was formerly the Polk Tool Plant and later Red’s grocery store.

 As time passed and the waiting list for apartments grew, the Foundation acquired the Moore Street School building, located in the 400 block of Moore Street, in 1983.
 This building was renovated to provide an additional 31 units (one and two-bedroom apartments).
 An elevator was installed in the east end, so that all apartments were easily accessible.

 In 1986, the Grace United Methodist Church property, located at 401 Center Street, was acquired by the Foundation.
 The church building was dismantled and removed from the site.
 The educational building remained.
 This building was renovated and a large building was constructed around it in order to provide a total of 31 additional one and two-bedroom apartments.
 Laundry facilities, social room, and sitting areas are easily accessible to the residents.

 During this 20 year period, Dr. Miriam was active in the Foundation and its activities.
 After her death on June 2, 1997, and in accordance with her wishes, the property in which she resided was torn down in order to make way for the construction of Polk Personal Care Center.
 Preliminary plans were reviewed by her prior to her death and she was excited about the legacy she would leave after her death.
-Her dream was realized with Polk Personal Care Center opened its' doors on April 1, 2000.
+Her dream was realized when Polk Personal Care Center opened its' doors on April 1, 2000.